grpc/proposal/L46-core-tls-credential-API.md

 ## Proposal

 ### TLS credentials and TLS Options
 This part of the proposal introduces `TlsCredentialsOptions` and TLS credentials.
-Users use `TlsCredentialsOptions` to configure the specific security properties they want, and build the client/server credential by passing in `TlsCredentialsOptions`.
+Users use `TlsChannelCredentialsOptions` and `TlsServerCredentialsOptions` to configure the specific security properties they want, and build the client/server credential by passing in those options.
-This section only covers the configuration not related to credential reloading and custom verification.
-Configurations related to those two topics are explained in the latter sections.

 ```c++
 // Base class of configurable options specified by users to configure their